urlhearts/r-n-d/README.md

 ![](loss_auc.png)

 ## Related works
-If this code is helpful for you, you can cite these for us.
+If this code is helpful for you, please help us click on star.
 Thank you.
 ```

 [1] Liu Y , Li Z , Zhou C , et al. "Generative Adversarial Active Learning for Unsupervised Outlier Detection", arXiv:1809.10816, 2018.